-People-to-People Experiences: Enjoy our Day in the Life of a family-run farm to discover the inner workings of the property and the farmer's small businesses, learn about the iconic Icelandic horse, and help out with daily tasks during an overnight stay at the farm.
-Plus, enjoy a Home-Hosted Dinner with a local family in Akureyri, where you'll feast together on homecooked regional specialties and gain insight into Icelandic culture.
+People-to-People Experiences: Enjoy our Day in the Life of a family-run farm to discover the inner workings of the property and the farmer's small businesses.

+O.A.T.
+Exclusives: Enjoy a Home-Hosted Dinner with a local family in Akureyri, where you'll feast together on homecooked regional specialties and gain insight into Icelandic culture.